BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-04-welcome-to-brewhouse.md

 Yep, we do product, as well as service.
 It’s hard but we’re doing it.

 In the past, I’ve worked with clients for long periods of time and then try to buy back time to then work on products -- 4 months on service; 1 month on product.
 This didn’t work.
 It was very hard to keep momentum and the pace up.
-To ship Caliper last year, I found momentum helped keep focus and drive the solution to best fit the problem our customers were having.
+To ship [Caliper](http://caliper.io) last year, I found momentum helped keep focus and drive the solution to best fit the problem our customers were having.

-In Brewhouse, we’ll always be working on product.
-This has enabled us to start sending out invites to our new service, Goodbits.
+At Brewhouse, we’ll always be working on product.
+This has enabled us to start sending out invites to our new service, [Goodbits](https://goodbits.io).
 This time split is working well for our business.

 That’s all for now.
 We’ll be writing about some of the themes I touched on in this post and web development learnings.
 If this is interesting to you, subscribe to our blog for new articles or our newsletter, where we’ll also be sharing what we read during the week.